MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/dns/change-nameservers-at-ovh.md

     ![OVH choose TXT entry](../media/3aaa9dae-0b1d-436b-a980-b67a970f31a9.png)

 6. In the boxes for the new record, type or copy and paste the values from the following table.
-To assign a TTL value, select **Personalized**from the drop-down list, and then type the value in the text box.
+To assign a TTL value, choose **Personalized**from the drop-down list, and then type the value in the text box.

 |**﻿Record type**|**Sub-domain**|**TTL**|**Value**|
 |:-----|:-----|:-----|:-----|